 Ripping Yarns: This is Charles' general attitude in "Murder at Moorstones Manor".

 A Running Gag with the cast of The Big Bang Theory in regards to dealing with Sheldon.
-In fact - that's usual the first option/answer given whenever Sheldon becomes a problem short of telling him to go away
+In fact - that's usually the first option/answer given whenever Sheldon becomes a problem, short of telling him to go away

 In one of the earlier episodes, this is suggested on how to deal with the new university arrival Dennis Kimwhen he upstages Sheldon so Sheldon would leave them alone and get back to his research.

 Raj: What if something were to happen to this boy so he would no longer be a threat?
 Howard: Then all our problems would be solved...
 Leonard: Hold on — You're not suggesting we murder Dennis Kim, are you?
 Raj & Howard: ...
 Leonard: I'm not saying no. ** Sheldon has also mentioned poisoning Barry Kripke's tea to get rid of him.

 Played for Laughs as a group control tactic in Pokethulhu.
 It explicitly states that if you break the rules, the one who owns the game is permitted to kill you.
 (It cautions that this may be illegal, and urges you to never kill someone outside a gaming context).